 Popular: Of the two lead characters, one is supposed to be an extremely beautiful Alpha Bitch who leads a posse of popular blondes, and the other is supposed to be a frumpy, unattractive, unpopular nerdy girl.
 As far as the audience can tell, they're both very attractive, and viewers can't agree on which one is hotter.

-Queer As Folk: Ted, though this is meant to lampshade the impossibly high standards of appearance that many gay men place on themselves (and each other).
+Queer as Folk: Ted's status as this is meant to lampshade the impossibly high standards of appearance that many gay men place on themselves (and each other).
 Women check him out all the time, much to his annoyance.
 And also Michael Novotny's self-depreciation, despite that Hal Sparks is unendingly adorable no matter what Sears-type button up shirts they put him in.

-Rules Of Engagement has Liz.
+Rules of Engagement has Liz.
 Descriptions of the character indicate that she's overweight and highly unattractive.
 Visual inspection begs to differ.

-The character Miranda (played by Cynthia Nixon) is apparently supposed to be the ugly one of the four lead characters.
+The character Miranda (played by Cynthia Nixon) is supposed to be the ugly one of the four lead characters.

 Charlotte was this for exactly one episode, when she turns 36 and is freaking out about being an "old maid".
 She may be the most prudish of the bunch, but it is highly unlikely she would really wear a frumpy button up blouse on a trip to Atlantic City!

-Somewhat inverted with Donna (Laura Prepon), who's frequently mocked as a "giant" and a "lumberjack" by Jackie, while alternately depicted as a "hot redhead" whom Eric could never hope to date otherwise.
+Inverted with Donna (Laura Prepon), who's frequently mocked as a "giant" and a "lumberjack" by Jackie, while alternately depicted as a "hot redhead" whom Eric could never hope to date otherwise.
 He even considered her his equivalent of the actual Brooke Shields dating Donna's father.

 30 Rock: Liz Lemon (Tina Fey).
 This is lampshaded in the episode "Cleveland".
 Liz goes to Ohio and is offered a modeling contract and is complimented by people on the street.